The new generation lunar gravitational wave detectors: sky map resolution and joint analysis: Introduction

-The deci-hertz window ($0.1$–$10\,\mathrm{Hz}$) is of particular astrophysical interest, as it encompasses numerous rich phenomena\cite{kuroda2015gravitational,gao2021mid}, such as the mergers of intermediate-mass black holes, compact binary white dwarf systems, and core-collapse supernovae\cite{sousa2025parameter,jiang2024sky,seitenzahl2015neutrino}.
-Moreover, it provides a unique opportunity to test General Relativity \cite{sedda2020missing,jani2020detectability}and extensions of the Standard Model \cite{yao2025axion,xu2025distinguishing,wang2023frequency,figliolia2025gravitational}.
-Thus, constructing detectors optimized for this frequency range is essential for probing these processes.
+The deci-hertz window ($0.1$--$10\,\mathrm{Hz}$) is of particular astrophysical interest, as it encompasses numerous rich phenomena \cite{kuroda2015gravitational,gao2021mid}, such as the mergers of intermediate-mass black holes, compact binary white dwarf systems, and core-collapse supernovae \cite{sousa2025parameter,jiang2024sky,seitenzahl2015neutrino}.
+Moreover, it provides a unique opportunity to test General Relativity \cite{sedda2020missing,jani2020detectability}and extensions of the Standard Model \cite{yao2025axion,xu2025distinguishing,wang2023frequency,figliolia2026gravitational}.
+Thus, constructing detectors optimized for this frequency range is essential for probing these phenomena.

-Several proposals have been put forward for \textbf{space-based} deci-hertz GW observatories to bridge this gap, including the geocentric mission like SAGE\cite{sousa2025parameter} and heliocentric concepts such as DECIGO\cite{kawamura2019space, kawamura2021current}, TVLBAI\cite{abend2024terrestrial} and ALIA~\cite{crowder2005beyond},and for \textbf{earth-based} detectors including TOBA\cite{shimoda2020torsion},AION\cite{badurina2020aion}and ZAIGA\cite{zhan2020zaiga}.
-Recently, lunar-based GW detection has attracted increasing attention, aiming to fill this observational blind spot\cite{abend2024terrestrial,baker2019space,kawamura2019space,branchesi2023lunar,lafave1993lunar,andrea2023opportunities,song2025probing,yan2024toward}.
+Several proposals have been put forward for \textbf{space-based} deci-hertz GW observatories to bridge this gap, including the geocentric mission like SAGE \cite{sousa2025parameter} and heliocentric concepts such as DECIGO \cite{kawamura2019space, kawamura2021current}, TVLBAI \cite{abend2024terrestrial} and ALIA \cite{crowder2005beyond}, and for \textbf{earth-based} detectors including TOBA \cite{shimoda2020torsion}, AION \cite{badurina2020aion}and ZAIGA \cite{zhan2020zaiga}.
+Recently, lunar-based GW detection has attracted increasing attention, aiming to fill this observational blind spot \cite{abend2024terrestrial,baker2019space,kawamura2019space,branchesi2023lunar,lafave1993lunar,cozzumbo2024opportunities,song2025probing,yan2024toward}.
 The \textbf{lunar} GW observatory concept envisions the construction of an interferometric detector on the Moon.
-GLOC\cite{jani2021gravitational}and LILA\cite{jani2025laser} missions were proposed, aiming to build a 40-km equilateral triangle laser interferometer on the lunar surface as part of NASA’s Artemis program.
-LGWA deploys an array of high-end seismometers on the Moon to monitor its normal modes in the $1\,\mathrm{mHz}$–$1\,\mathrm{Hz}$ band excited by GWs~\cite{harms2021lunar,ajith2024lunar,song2025probing}.
-Additionally, Italian researchers proposed the LSGA project to detect GW-induced lunar seismic strains.\cite{harms2021lunar,ajith2024lunar}
+GLOC (Gravitational-Wave Lunar Observatory for Cosmology) \cite{jani2021gravitational} and LILA (Laser interferometer lunar antenna) \cite{jani2025laser} missions were proposed, aiming to build a 40-km equilateral triangle laser interferometer on the lunar surface as part of NASA’s Artemis program.
+LGWA (lunar gravitational-wave antenna) \cite{harms2021lunar,ajith2025lunar,song2025probing} deploys an array of high-end seismometers on the Moon to monitor its normal modes in the $1\,\mathrm{mHz}$–$1\,\mathrm{Hz}$ band excited by GWs.
+Additionally, Italian researchers proposed the LSGA (Lunar Seismic and Gravitational Antenna) \cite{katsanevas2020ideas} project to detect GW-induced lunar seismic strains.